Installation & Specifications

 - Glued and secret nailed on to acoustic mat over structural ply over joists.

-- Over a formed staircase use matched pre-finished solid stair nosing and 189mm boards for treads and risers.
+- Over a formed staircase use matched pre-finished solid stair nosing and 189 or 260mm boards for treads and risers.
 Use matched pre-finished cover strip to hide engineered profile if using a floating stair (i.e. no stringers).
+Always match nosing’s to boards as you are opening packs to lay the floor.
+Select the closest tone possible to avoid an unacceptable contrast on a completed stair tread and riser.
+It is acceptable to have some variation in a set of stairs.
+Not every nose will match every tread and riser but by selecting early helps.

 - Glued and secret nailed or just secret nailed on to ply-lined walls.
 Use matched pre-finished solid corner moulding for corners.